Last Updated: September 27, 2019 Abhishek Gurung

 Thillai Nataraja Temple: Witness the wall carvings of 108 karanas from the Natya Shastra in Chidambaram

-With the temple’s architecture the gives a mixture of arts and spirituality, Thillai Nataraja Temple is one of the best temples dedicated to Lord Shiva.
-Located in Chidambaram that was once called as Thillai, you’ll find beautiful wall carvings that display 108 karanas from the Natya Shastra.
-These various postures in Natya Shastra made by Bharata Muni (an Indian Theatrologist and Musicologist) forms a foundation of Bharatanatyam, which is a classical Indian dance.
+With the temple’s architecture that gives a mixture of arts and spirituality, Thillai Nataraja Temple is one of the best temples dedicated to Lord Shiva in Tamil Nadu.
+Located in Chidambaram that was once called Thillai, you’ll find beautiful wall carvings that display 108 karanas from the Natya Shastra.
+These various postures in Natya Shastra made by Bharata Muni (an Indian Theatrologist and Musicologist) forms a foundation of Bharatanatyam, the classical Indian dance that originated in Tamil Nadu.

 - Main Deity: Lord Shiva